-The public at large: end-users of the code and services based upon it.
+The public at large: end users of the code and the services based upon it.

 Open source is defined by the Open Source Initiative in their Open Source Definition.

-Open standard is used as to describe any standard the meets the requirements as defined by the Open Source Initiative in their Open Standard Requirements.
+An open standard is any standard that meets the Open Source Initiative’s Open Standard Requirements.

-Public code is both civic code (like policy or regulation) and computer source code (such as software and algorithms) executed in a public context, by humans or machines.
+Public code is both computer source code (such as software and algorithms) and public policy executed in a public context, by humans or machines.